Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 A reproductive specialist informed the others that the sperm counts of human males had also collapsed by nearly 2/3rds over recent decades.

-An awakened doctor informed the others that the food and drink being provided to the [[Employee Consumer Slaves]] in [[The Caves]] was full of toxic chemicals that inhibited key biological functions and triggered [[Chronic Inflammation]], leading to skyrocketing [[Chronic Disease]].
+An awakened doctor informed the others that the food and drink being provided to the [[Employee Consumer Slaves]] in [[The Caves]] was full of toxic chemicals that inhibited key biological functions and triggered [[Chronic Inflammation]], leading to widespread [[Chronic Disease]].

+An awakened oceanographer informed that others that [[The Giants]] had been dumping their old weapons into the ocean, and that the metal cases were now rusting away, threatening to further poison the waters of Earth.

+An awakened geologist informed the others of vast sites of super-pollution, where military and industrial waste was seeping into the groundwater.

 An awakened microbiologist informed the others that much of the collapse in health and life in insects, plants, animals, and humans was actually the result of the destruction of the [[Microbiome]].

-An awakened supply chain manager outlined how global supply chains had become critically fragile, teetering on the brink of collapse from minor disruptions.
+An awakened supply chain manager outlined how global supply chains had become critically fragile, teetering on the brink of collapse from minor disruptions, and increasingly coming under attack.

 An awakened banker illuminated the historic rates of debt after thousands of years without a [[Jubilee]], and the essential bankruptcy of various tribes and nations.